chuanqisun/htmaa-2025/src/posts/week-06/index.md

 ![Components](./media/test-00.webp)
 **All the components fabricated this week**

 Let's assemble and test.
-Since we planned to have a dedicated I/O and networking weeks, I focused only on basic connectivity.
+Since we plan to have dedicated I/O and networking weeks, I focused only on basic connectivity.

 I programmed the Switchboard to supply digital signals to each TRRS socket, and programmed the Operator to read the digital signal and determine which pins have high voltage.
 To simulate the final project scenario, I used a real TRRS male and female connector pair.

 ![Assembly](./media/test-01.webp)
 **Assembly with real TRRS connectors**

-I was able to confirm from serial output that all the TRRS sockets are giving out distinct high/low voltage patterns.
+I was able to confirm from the serial output that all the TRRS sockets are giving out distinct high/low voltage patterns.

 ![Digital readings](./media/test-02.webp)
 **Digital readings from TRRS sockets**

-Key observation:
+Key observations:

-- Unplug/replug caused the reading to be high momentarily
+- Unplugging/replugging caused the reading to be high momentarily
 - It took 1-2 seconds for the reading to stabilize after plugging in

-I would have to keep this in mind as I design the human interaction experience.
+I will have to keep this in mind as I design the human interaction experience.

 ## Key lessons